 Are you trying to organize an assembly, but you can’t sit together in a gymnasium for a ceremony?
 Read our post: Remembrance Day Assembly Ideas When You’re Apart.

 Did you try any of these projects with your students?
 What worked?
 What else have you tried?
-Leave us a comment below.
+Leave us a comment below or tag us on Instagram @brainninjastpt because we’d love to see them.